 There are several styles of fundoshi:

-- Rokushaku fundoshi (六尺褌)
+• Rokushaku fundoshi (六尺褌)

-- Mokko fundoshi (もっこ褌, lit. "earth-basket loincloth")
+• Mokko fundoshi (もっこ褌, lit. "earth-basket loincloth")

-- Etchū fundoshi (越中褌)
+• Etchū fundoshi (越中褌)

 Types of fundoshi

 The rokushaku fundoshi was the most common type, measuring six shaku (尺, a unit of length, with one shaku equal to one foot, or around 34 cm) in length and one shaku in width.
 It is made of a single piece of cloth and is often twisted to create a thong effect at the back.
 The mokko fundoshi has with both ends of the cloth sewn over the waistband, which is then tied at one side.
-It was used by workers in the Edo era.
+Workers used it in the Edo era.
 Etchū fundoshi originated in the old Etchū Province (modern-day Toyama Prefecture) and measured only three shaku in length, but have one end of the central cloth section folded over and sewn to accommodate a string waistband.
 It used to be the most popular fundoshi in the early 20th century.

 There are many other subtypes and local variations of fundoshi.
 One of the more famous is the mawashi (廻し), the belt that rikishi (力士, lit. "strong man", sumo wrestler) wear during training or in competition.